DanielAssisDev/DanielAssisDev/README.md

 I'm always open to collaboration and eager to participate in coding groups or exciting programming projects.
 If you have any opportunities or ideas, don't hesitate to reach out to me!

 ## 🎧 Sharing Knowledge
-I believe in the power of sharing knowledge.
-If you have any insights or expertise, feel free to share them with me.
-Let's learn and grow together!
+I will be glad if you desire to share some ideas of the programming languages that i am learning, feel welcome to call me for help!

 What I've Learned/Learning
 <div>